-[Format] $\rightarrow$ [Units]

-• The AutoCAD Menu Browser contains multiple pull-down menus, where commonly used AutoCAD commands can be accessed.
+- 1. In the Menu Bar select: [Format] → [Units] - The AutoCAD Menu Bar contains multiple pull-down menus, where all of the AutoCAD commands can be accessed.
 Note that many of the menu items listed in the pull-down menus can also be accessed through the Quick Access toolbar and/or Ribbon panels.